meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

-Easy XML production using Lazy Evaluation, Closures, Currying, and overloaded operators.
+# Easy XML production using Lazy Evaluation, Closures, Currying, operator overloading.

-* Introduction
+## Introduction

-This document explains a perl package I created to write XML fragments the way CGI.pm writes HTML fragments using nested functions.
+This document explains a perl package I created to write XML the way `CGI.pm` writes HTML using nested functions.
 The functions in this package take a list of entity contents to enclose between XML tags.
 They also take an optional hash reference specifying arbitrary XML attributes.
-Some of the entity contents might be nested XML entities, which include their own tags, attributes, contents, sub-entities, etc.  The resulting nesting of XML elements should correspond to nested function calls in the code creating the XML fragment.
+Some of the entity contents might be nested XML entities, which include their own tags, attributes, contents, sub-entities, etc.  The resulting nesting of XML elements should correspond directly to nested function calls in the code creating the XML fragment.

-* Motivation
+### Motivation

-I wrote this because this as an exploration of lazy evaluation, closures, and currying function arguments, with a splash of operator overloading for that last little bit of syntactic sugar.
-If you do not know what these things are, or you have never seen a demonstration of how powerful these things can be, you might find the following interesting.
-On the other hand, if you have more experience than I, you might have suggestions for better ways to accomplish the same thing.
+This article to explores lazy evaluation, closures, currying function arguments, with a splash of operator overloading for that last little bit of syntactic sugar.
+If you don't know what these things are, or you have never seen a demonstration of how powerful they can be, especially when combined, you might find the following interesting.

+I am also looking for feedback.
+I honestly have no idea whether this is genius or insanity or somewhere in between.

-* Instructions
+### Instructions

-The code in this writeup was designed to be run as you read.
+The code in this article can be run as you read.
 If you create a perl file and paste the code into it as you read, the resulting perl program should execute at the end of each example.
 The output from the example code is not included in this writeup to motivate you to run the examples.
-It might be useful to run the code in the debugger to see exactly how things happen, but, due to the recursive nature of the code, this may cause more confusion than understanding.
-If you do use the debugger, watching the $tag variable may help you keep track of how deep you are in the recursion.
+It _might_ be useful to run the code in the debugger to see exactly how things happen, but, due to the recursive nature of the code, this may be more confusing than illuminating.
+If you do use the debugger, watching the `$tag` variable should help keep track of where you are in the recursion.

-The usual caveats for running someone else's code on your machine apply.
-I hope you will  understand the code before you run it.
-This works on my machine.
-I don't guarantee it works on yours.

 Or, you can just read.
 I'm not the boss of you.

 On to the code!

+## Code experiments

+Before showing the final code that satisfies the requirements described above we'll walk through a few versions of the main functions.
+Some of versions don't work for interesting reasons.
+Some sort-of work.
+But each version introduces a problem, a soulution and a design concept.

-* Utility Functions
+### Utility Functions

-We start with the two standard perl sanity check pragmas, warnings & strict, and two utility functions.  the first function, escape_ents, converts characters not allowed in XML data into their XML representations.
-The second function, stringify_attribs, converts a hash into XML attributes to be used in a tag.
-There are probably more robust ways to accomplish these things but this way works and is easy to understand.
+We start with the two standard perl sanity check pragmas, warnings and strict, and two utility functions.  the first function, `escape_ents`, (escape XML entities) converts characters not allowed in XML data into their XML representations.
+The second function, `stringify_attribs`, converts a hash into XML attributes to be used inside a tag.
+There may be more robust ways to accomplish these things but this way is simple and it works.

      use warnings;
      use strict;